Zuehlke/SHMACK/README.md

 * Recommended: **[Ubuntu >= 15.10 LTS](http://www.ubuntu.com/download/desktop)** with VMWare-Player
   * Ubuntu 16.04 LTS seems to work, but there is at least one [known issue with eclipse](#eclipseUbuntu1604)
 * Alternative: any other recent Linux (native, or virtualized - VirtualBox is also fine)
-  * **ATTENTION**: Do NOT only start the OS from the downloaded ISO image.
-INSTALL the OS to the virtual machine on the virtual machine's harddisk.
-  * **ATTENTION**: The AWS and DCOS Commandline Tools (CLI) use Python with many dependencies installed and maintained through pip.
+  * **ATTENTION**: The AWS and DC/OS Commandline Tools (CLI) use Python with many dependencies installed and maintained through pip.
     This may cause problems when the OS provides already some of the used libraries in older version - why it is not always possible to mix those.
     For instance, CoreOS and OS X unfortunately don't get along right now.

 ### In the Virtual machine
 * Install git: `sudo apt-get install git`